avsm/ocaml-yaml/README.md

 - The `pkg/pkg.ml` file can be removed once topkg has jbuilder autodetection.
   [dbuenzli/topkg#123](https://github.com/dbuenzli/topkg/issues/123)
 - Send upstream PR for forked header file (due to removal of anonymous structs).
-- Use Configurator for C build rules in vendor/ (e.g. no `-fPIC` on arm32?)